Search

 Renovated and reopened in September 2013, Super Hotel Osaka Tennoji features a public hot spring bath, a complimentary breakfast and free Wi-Fi at the lobby.
 It's about a 5-minute walk from Tennoji Subway Station and Shitenno-ji Temple.

-Osaka Castle Area - Where Best area for Sakura season
+Osaka Castle Area – Best area for Sakura Season

 Osaka Castle is one of the most visited attractions in the city, and the best place to stay in Osaka if you visit during the cherry blossom season.
 The castle is surrounded by a park that is filled with cherry blossom trees, which typically bloom in late March or early April.
 During this time, the castle, and park are often crowded with visitors who come to see the cherry blossoms and enjoy the beauty of the area.

 The Osaka Castle area is a great place to stay for visitors looking to be close to one of the best attractions in the city during the Sakura season.
-Remember that if you wish to visit during the cherry blossoms, accommodation must be booked well in advance.
-Trust us, we visited Osaka at the beginning of April and saw how incredible this place looks like in bloom, but also how busy it can get.
+Remember that if you wish to visit in the spring, accommodation must be booked well in advance.

 The Osaka Castle is located near public transportation and is just a kilometre away from the vibrant districts of Kita and Minami.
 It is also a peaceful, quiet neighbourhood that is perfect for walking and exercising.